FlowFuse/website/src/blog/2024/04/using-webhook-with-node-red.md

 ### Setting Up a Webhook

-- Drag an http-in node onto the canvas.
-Configure the method as POST and set the path as "/test-webhook".
+- Drag an **http-in** node onto the canvas.
+Configure the method as POST and set the path as **/test-webhook**.

 !["Screenshot displaying webhook http-in nodes configuration"](./images/using-webhook-with-node-red-http-in-node-endpoint-for-receiving-data-from-server-2.png "Screenshot displaying webhook http-in nodes configuration"){data-zoomable}

-- Drag an http request node onto the canvas.
-Configure the method as POST and set the URL to `https://<your-instance-name>.flowfuse.cloud/schedule-maintenance`, replace <your-instance-name> with your actual name of the instance. "/schedule-maintenance" will be the endpoint for posting requests to the maintenance monitoring system provided by Server 3.
+- Drag an **http request** node onto the canvas.
+Configure the method as POST and set the URL to `https://<your-instance-name>.flowfuse.cloud/schedule-maintenance`, replace <your-instance-name> with your actual name of the instance. **/schedule-maintenance** will be the endpoint for posting requests to the maintenance monitoring system provided by Server 3.

 !["Screenshot displaying http request nodes configuration for sending post request to server 3"](./images/using-webhook-with-node-red-request-node-sending-request-to-server3.png "Screenshot displaying http request nodes configuration for sending post request to server 3"){data-zoomable}

-- Drag an http response node onto the canvas and connect its input to the output of the http-in node.
+- Drag an **http response** node onto the canvas and connect its input to the output of the http-in node.
 Also, connect an http request node's input to the same http in node's output.

 ## Setting Up a Temperature sensors (Server 1)

-1. Drag an inject node onto the canvas and set `msg.payload` as below:
+1. Drag an **inject** node onto the canvas and set `msg.payload` as below:

 ```
 {"name": "sensor 1", "temperature": ($random() * 100)}
 ```
 !["Screenshot displaying the inject node setting payload for genrating simulated data for sensor 1"](./images/using-webhook-with-node-sensor1-inject-node.png "Screenshot displaying the inject node setting payload for genrating simulated data for sensor 1"){data-zoomable}

-2. Drag the another inject node onto the canvas and set `msg.payload` as below:
+2. Drag in another **inject** node onto the canvas and set `msg.payload` as below:

 ```
 {"name": "sensor 2", "temperature": ($random() * 100)}
 ```
 !["Screenshot displaying the inject node setting payload for genrating simulated data for sensor 2"](./images/using-webhook-with-node-red-sensor2-inject-node.png "Screenshot displaying the inject node setting payload for genrating simulated data for sensor 2"){data-zoomable}

-3. Drag a switch node onto the canvas, click on it, and set up three conditions: one to check if the temperature is less than 50, the second to check if the temperature is greater than 70, and the last one for other cases.
+3. Drag a **switch** node onto the canvas, click on it, and set up three conditions: one to check if the temperature is less than 50, the second to check if the temperature is greater than 70, and the last one for other cases.

 !["Screenshot displaying the switch node with conditions checking whether the temperature is normal or not"](./images/using-webhook-with-node-red-switch-node.png "Screenshot displaying the switch node with conditions checking whether the temperature is normal or not"){data-zoomable}

-4. Drag an http request node onto the canvas, click on it, set the method as POST, and set the URL as `https://<your-instance-name>.flowfuse.cloud/test-webhook`
+4. Drag an **http request** node onto the canvas, click on it, set the method as POST, and set the URL as `https://<your-instance-name>.flowfuse.cloud/test-webhook`

 !["Screenshot displaying HTTP request node configuration for triggering or sending a POST request to the webhook server in case of abnormal temperature."](./images/using-webhook-with-node-red-webhook-trigger.png "Screenshot displaying HTTP request node configuration for triggering or sending a POST request to the webhook server in case of abnormal temperature."){data-zoomable}